 - How Many Calories Does Cat Pose Burn?

 - Other Exercises Similar To Cat Pose

 How To Do Cat Pose

-When performing cat pose, be sure to draw the low abdominal muscles toward the spine as you curve into the cat posture.
+When performing this pose be sure to draw the low abdominal muscles toward the spine as you curve into the cat posture.
 In addition, relax the head forward and let the cervical spine follow the natural curve of the rest of the back.
 Tuck your tailbone slightly and breathe.

 See cat/cow pose demonstrated at 0:05 seconds in video below.